WordPress/create-block-theme/readme.txt

 == Description ==

-This tool can create standalone block themes and child themes.
+This tool can create standalone block themes, child themes and variations.

 = Step 1 – Setup =
-Install and activate the [Create Block Theme](https://github.com/WordPress/create-block-theme) plugin.
-You will also need to be running the latest version of the Gutenberg plugin.
+Install and activate the [Create Block Theme](https://wordpress.org/plugins/create-block-theme) plugin.

 = Step 2 – Style Customizations =
 Make changes to your site design using the Customizer and Site Editor.